Issuance of BRUs

 Apply for BRUs

-This guide will assist you in learning how to apply for BidCarbon removal units, which can be sold on the secondary market or to the BidCarbon Climate Trading Company.
+This guide will assist you in learning how to apply for BidCarbon removal units, which can be sold on the open market or to the BidCarbon Climate Trading Company.

 Learn more